cpeisert/vertizee/docs/source/developer/contributor_guide.rst

 Revert commits
 --------------------------------

 If the commit reverts a previous commit, it should begin with ``revert:``, followed by the header of the reverted commit.

 The content of the commit message body should contain:

-- information about the SHA of the commit being reverted in the following format: ``This reverts commit <SHA>``,
+- information about the SHA of the commit being reverted in the following format:
+  ``This reverts commit <SHA>``,
 - a clear description of the reason for reverting the commit message.

 Testing
 -------

-Vertizee has an extensive test suite that ensures correct execution on your system.
+Vertizee has an extensive test suite that ensures correct execution.
 The test suite has to pass before a pull request can be merged, and tests should be added to cover any modifications to the code base.
 We make use of the `pytest <https://docs.pytest.org/en/latest/>`__ testing framework, with tests located in the various ``vertizee/package/tests`` folders.

 To run all tests::